 New Norfolk has just been announced as the winner of the 2010 Tasmanian Tidy Towns Award.
-Having some tough competition, what’s so special about this town Located 30 minutes from Hobart in the Derwent Valley, it’s time to find out.
+Having some tough competition, what’s so special about this town?
+Located about 30 minutes from Hobart in the Derwent Valley, it’s time to find out.

 New Norfolk: Winning Ways